Bermuda PEO & Employer of Record Services

 The regular work week in Bermuda comprises the standard 40 hours from Monday to Friday with a 9 am to 5 pm shift.
 An hour’s break for lunch is included in the shift.
 Employees holding managerial or professional positions are required to work longer than the standard work hours.

-Overtime is payable at 1.5 times the standard pay for hours worked more than the 40 hours of a workweek.
+Overtime is payable at 1.5 times the standard pay for hours worked over and above 40 hours in a week.
 Employer and employees can opt out of this requirement in an employment contract.
 Individuals in professional and managerial positions may need to sign a contract which mentions that they may need to work more than 40 hours a week on occasions.

 Bermuda observes 10 national holidays: